deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 The passenger jump array had been expanded again during the year of Adam's absence, but they'd kept the glass wall, allowing friends and family to witness the arrivals and departures.

 There were a lot of them these days.
-Byron Group employees headed home for Christmas, travellers from Earth visiting Cimbrean for the same…
+Byron Group employees headed home for Christmas, travellers from Earth visiting Cimbrean for the same...

 And Adam's face on a nearly unrecognisable body.

 Ava's jaw threatened to drop.
 Adam had warned her, as best he could, about what to expect from the fitness regime he'd been on, but she hadn't been prepared for *this*.

 Sure, he'd been fit before leaving and at the end of Basic.
 Buff, even.
 But the Adam who caught her gaze and smiled that same winning, puppyish smile at her was getting to the point where the word "buff" was no longer quite adequate.
-He was…
+He was...

-He was…
+He was...

 He was fucking *HOT*.

-A year of living alone had inevitably resulted in fantasizing and…well, in entertaining herself as best she could, and Ava had assembled a sizable folder on her tablet full of big strong guys.
+A year of living alone had inevitably resulted in fantasizing and...well, in entertaining herself as best she could, and Ava had assembled a sizable folder on her tablet full of big strong guys.
 While knowing that he was going to come back big and strong had almost certainly played a role in shaping her tastes that way, Adam would *not* have looked out of place in that folder.

 She made a mental note to add some pictures of him to it.